Jewish Community Foundation of San Diego

 How to Apply

 For Donor-Advised Fund Grants: JCF does not have a traditional public application process for most of its grantmaking.
-The majority of grants are made through donor-advised funds, where individual donors who have established charitable accounts recommend grants to qualified 501(c)3 organizations.
+The majority of grants are made through donor-advised funds, where individual donors who have established charitable accounts recommend grants to qualified 501(c)3 organisations.
 Nonprofits cannot apply directly for these funds—they must be selected by the donor.

 - Monitor the CAP website (jcfsandiego.org/organizations/competitive-application-platform) for active opportunities